BenjaminSauder/uv_highlight/README.md

 # Limitations
 Working on high polycounts is rather slow in python, so some of what this addon does, should really be implemented on the C side of blender, as it's quite a heavy task to calculate the preselction etc. In general it should be fast enough for base meshes.
 Just be aware that this isnt the fastest thing ever!

+I also added a vert count limit - so that it wont stall/crash blender on high poly meshes.

 There are probably quite a few things a more experienced blender programmer would solve differently - especially how I fetch triangulated faces is slow - hit me up if you have some good solutions/ideas :)

 # Installation